“It’s a LIQUIDITY issue … and not just a SCARCITY issue”

 As we near the end of 2021, following numerous conversations internally within the team @BDORecruitment, I wanted to share our own thoughts on what the Jobs Market ‘out-look’ will be for the next 3 months and beyond.

 We believe that the situation Hiring Manager(s) currently face is more of a ‘liquidity’ issue, with specific reference to the Accounting & Finance Market (& we suspect other Market segments also) rather than primarily a candidate ‘scarcity’ issue.
-In fact, candidate scarcity is a sub-set of the liquidity issue.

 - Happy in their current “working from home” situation